Alignment and Comparison of Directed Networks via Transition Couplings of Random Walks: Introduction

-Analysis of network-based data often begins with network alignment or comparison, tasks that have been studied in a number of fields.
+Networks have long been used as a means of representing and studying the pairwise interactions between a set of individuals or objects under study.
+More recently, networks themselves have become objects of study, including exploratory analysis and statistical modeling.
+When an application of interest involves multiple networks, analysis often begins with the problem of network alignment or comparison, tasks that have been studied in a number of fields.
+Network alignment compares and finds correspondences among nodes or edges within multiple networks.
+The aim is to recognize similar substructures, unveiling hidden relationships and functional similarities that exist within different networks.
 In the simplest version of the network alignment problem, one is given two networks with vertex sets of equal size and seeks to find a bijection between the vertex sets that maximizes the number of aligned edges.
 Numerous approaches to network alignment have been considered in the literature, e.g. \cite{Kelley2003ConservedPW, Kuchaiev2010TopologicalNA, Kuchaiev2011IntegrativeNA, Kalaev2008FastAA, Klau2009ANG}.
-By contrast, the goal of network comparison is to identify quantitative differences between weighted networks of different sizes or structures.
-Networks of this sort may arise from distinct data sets or scientific domains.
+By contrast, the goal of network comparison is more general: given two networks of different size or structure, identify and quantify similarities between them in a rigorous manner.
+Perhaps the simplest form of comparison is a numerical measure of similarity between networks, which one might hope to have the properties of a metric.
+Potentially more informative measures of comparison include soft alignment of vertices and edges in the two networks.